qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 Qdrant has provided the [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api) for a while, and with the latest release, [Qdrant 1.6](https://github.com/qdrant/qdrant/releases/tag/v1.6.0), we're glad to give you more flexibility and control over the Recommendation API.
-Here, we'll discuss some internals and shows how they may be used in practice.
+Here, we'll discuss some internals and show how they may be used in practice.

 ### Recap of the old recommendations API